mroonga/mroonga/doc/source/userguide/storage.rst

   Specify whether skip leading spaces or not.
   Specify the value 1 for skipping leading spaces, 0 for not.

-html_encoding
+html_escape
-  HTML encoding is enabled or not.
+  HTML escape is enabled or not.
-  Specify the value 1 for enabling HTML encoding, 0 for not.
+  Specify the value 1 for enabling HTML escape, 0 for not.

-start_tag
+prefix
-  The start tag of snippet.
+  The start text of snippet.

-end_tag
+suffix
-  The end tag of snippet.
+  The end text of snippet.

 wordN
   Specify any word.

-wordN_start_tag
+wordN_prefix
-  It is the start tag of wordN.
+  It is the start text of wordN.

-wordN_end_tag
+wordN_suffix
-  It is the end tag of wordN.
+  It is the end text of wordN.

 mroonga_snippet function is included in mroonga as a User-Defined Function (UDF), but if you have not yet register it in MySQL by CREATE FUNCTION, you need to invoke the following SQL for defining a function. ::